-- Strengthen analytical, written and oral communication, information, technological, - Strengthen technology skills and information literacy. - Strengthen quantitative and scientific reasoning skills. - Develop liberal arts skills in a focused field of study. - Develop critical thinking skills across disciplines. - Explore the diversity and commonality of human experience and values in order to enrich understanding of what is human. - Nurture an inquiring spirit in the classroom, and well beyond, in relation to God, society, nature, and self. - Foster personal ethics and encourage responsibility for the wellbeing of others.
+- Strengthen written and oral communication. - Strengthen information literacy and technology skills. - Strengthen quantitative and scientific reasoning skills. - Develop liberal arts skills in a focused field of study. - Develop critical thinking skills across disciplines. - Explore the diversity and commonality of human experience and values in order to enrich understanding of what is human. - Nurture an inquiring spirit in the classroom, and well beyond, in relation to God, society, nature, and self. - Foster personal ethics and encourage responsibility for the wellbeing of others.